siddhpatil6/foundation/README.md

 API needs to call to fetch list of data consist of title and url

 <h2>Features </h2>
-1. Call API and show list of images and title in recyclerview.
+1. Call API and show list of images in recyclerview.

 <h2>Evidence : </h2>